HackYourFutureBelgium/NodeJS_course/course_3/PITCHME.md

 ---
 ## Deploy your **dev** branch to Heroku
 1. **Don't** do any production setup
-2. Deploy with your Github repository with dev branch
+2. Deploy to new Heroku app with your Github repository using the dev branch
 3. Enable automatic deploys
 4. Make changes on the dev branch, test them on the domain
 5. Test okay?
 Merge with master